 Chiropractic care for tingling sensation?

 Chiropractic, particularly Upper Cervical Chiropractic, has a proven history of helping tingling, numbness, weakness and pins and needles in the arms/hands or legs/feet.
 This is true if there is compression of the nerves, which is seen in the majority of cases.
-Chiropractors are specialists in the diagnosis and treatment of nerve system problems, especially relating to the brainstem and spinal cord.
-Once serious pathologies or conditions are ruled out (see above), Chiropractic care is a safe, non-invasive treatment method to reduce the compression of the nerves so that the body can heal.
+Chiropractors are specialists in the diagnosis and management of nerve system problems, especially relating to the brainstem and spinal cord.
+Once serious pathologies or conditions are ruled out (see above), Chiropractic care is a safe, non-invasive approach to reduce the compression of the nerves so that the body can heal.

 Chiropractic help the spinal cord and nervous system